-The way houses are built , especially older housing stock, have built in leakage issues.
-Framed houses with various siding are especially vulnerable to air infiltration- ex filtration leakage.
+The way houses are built , “especially older housing stock“, have built in leakage issues.
+Framed houses with various sidings are especially vulnerable to Air Infiltration- Exfiltration Leakage.
 In winter conditions, warm buoyant or lighter air rises from the home and ends up leaving the conditioned space into the attic.
 When the conditioned air leaves through the attic , air infiltrates from outside to equalize.
-So for every cubic of air that leaves through the attic an equal amount has to come in through the lower openings, cracks and voids in the home.
-A good evidence of this is dirty insulation in the rim joist of the basement perimeter and dirty insulation over the wall plate gaps in framing, pluming and wire holes in the attic.
+So for every cubic feet of air that leaves through the attic an equal amount has to come in through the lower openings, cracks and voids in the home.
+Good evidence of this is dirty insulation in the Rim Joist of the basement perimeter and dirty insulation over the wall plate gaps in framing, plumbing and wire holes in the attic.

 What was previously described in the paragraph above is commonly termed stack effect or chimney effect.
 Like a chimney, the taller a home is the more stack effect pressure causes air to move from low to high holes in the home.
 For example, with a chimney damper , the more the damper is opened the more the chimney draws air out.
 Likewise the more holes a home has from bottom to top , the more air stacks or leaks out.